balancer/balancer-api/README.md

 #### Return Values

+##### /sor Endpoint

 The `/sor` endpoint returns [SerializedSwapInfo](./src/modules/sor/types.ts) which contains all the swaps and order information, but you must assemble the transaction to make this swap yourself.

+##### /order Endpoint

 The `/order` endpoint returns a [SorOrderResponse](./src/modules/sor/types.ts) which contains transaction data that you can immediately post to chain.

+Sometimes the returned order needs to be sent to the Balancer Batch Relayer (the `to` address will be the batch relayer).
+When this happens you must first approve the relayer with the Balancer vault so that it can make swaps on your behalf.
+You can do this by calling `setRelayerApproval(walletAddress, relayerAddress, true)` on the Balancer vault, see an example in the [E2E Test Helpers](./tests/lib/helpers.ts) file.

 ### Smart Order Router Examples